 Durham Wildlife Trust manages 36 nature reserves from the Tees to the Tyne, encompassing ancient woodland, large heaths, grassland meadows, wetlands and more.
 Testament to the diverse landscape of the north east, each Nature Reserve requires unique management, including our 12 designated Sites of Special Scientific Interest (SSSI).

 Relax and unwind in either of our visitor centres.
 Visit Rainton Meadows with its award-winning WildPlay area and 74 hectares of ponds, woodland, grassland and wetland habitat or take a trip to Low Barns, a wetland reserve recognised as one of our region’s most important wildlife sites.
 Both visitor centres have on-site cafés and are open 7 days a week.

-Durham Wildlife Trust offers a packed programme of events and activities throughout the year for all ages, from Wild Yoga to family fun days, Reserve Rambles and more.
-We engage with thousands of adults and children through our educational programme, our events and projects.
+Durham Wildlife Trust runs a packed programme of events and activities throughout the year for all ages, from Wild Yoga to family fun days, Reserve Rambles and more.
+We engage with thousands of adults and children through our educational programme, our events and projects each year.
 We work with local communities connecting them with their local wildlife and helping to develop an appreciation of our natural world.

 As a member of Durham Wildlife Trust you can access our regular training programme free of charge.
 Our courses range from survey skills, to grassland plant identification, reptile survey techniques, tree drawing and more.
 Our workshops offer a chance to meet with fellow members and volunteers and are designed to help you build upon your own knowledge and appreciate of nature conservation.